Jesse-Kerr/meetup_retentions/README.md

 *QUESTION*

-Can we calculate the *retention rate* of attendees to a particular Meetup group?
+Can we calculate the *retention rate* of a particular Meetup group?
 Will this average retention rate differ based off of Meetup category?

 *HYPOTHESIS*